 NUMBER OF ICPS REPRESENTED BY NON-STANDARD CONTRACTS AND THE VALUE OF TARGET REVENUE EXPECTED TO BE COLLECTED FROM CONSUMERS SUBJECT TO NON-STANDARD CONTRACTS

-139. The number, size and pricing characteristics of non-standard customers on Powerco's network are described in tables 7 and 8 and paragraphs 55 - 65.
+146. The number, size and pricing characteristics of non-standard customers on Powerco's network are described in tables 7 and 12 and Section 10.

 HOW POWERCO DETERMINES WHETHER TO USE A NON-STANDARD CONTRACT, INCLUDING ANY CRITERIA USED